 At Pichilemu Language Surf School, you have the small school advantage, where each group and private class is specifically designed for students like you.
 Pichilemu is famous for its spectacular beaches with beginner to advanced surfing waves.
-Surfing is great for beginner to advanced surfers, and surf breaks in Pichilemu is very consistent all year.
+Surfing is great for beginner surfers, and surf breaks in Pichilemu are very consistent all year.

 Stay a few steps from Puntilla break, downtown Pichilemu and Parque Ross.
 The partner hostel offers private rooms, shared bathroom, kitchenette and access to the kitchen.

 Pichilemu Language Surf School provide students with a variety of packages to enhance and enjoy what Pichilemu has to offer.
 From surf lessons to homestay experiences and the best accommodation information, they will make sure your stay in Pichilemu is more than the experience of the classroom.

 The point break in town has a sand bottom, but the currents and size generally make it an intermediate wave.
 The program also includes Spanish classes.
 The language school offers comprehensive language learning experiences, and they encourage cultural exchanges and provide learners with meaningful knowledge and opportunities to develop confidence to speak the language and immerse themselves in a new culture.
 During the high season months, finding a group is generally no problem due to the amount of students who join the school.
 The main priority is that you are group with students with a similar level.
 The Spanish and surf classes run on Monday to Friday.

 A surf week includes five group surf lessons, from Monday to Friday.
 Each class is two hours per day and includes all the equipment.
 Classes take place in Pichilemu’s playa principal (main beach) near Puntilla point.
 Class size depends on the season.
 Big classes are more common during summer.